AdobeDocs/experiences-by-you.en/help/analytics/administration/key-admin-skills/gaining-a-seat-at-the-table.md

 >[!VIDEO](https://video.tv.adobe.com/v/342070/?quality=12&learn=on)

 “Gaining a seat at the table.”
 This popular phrase has been a hot topic in the business world for years now.
 But what does it mean?
 Gaining a seat at the table means that you are included in the high-level decision-making conversions.
 You're not only invited, but your input is valued and appreciated.
-I am going to show you how gaining a seat at the table will help your company and your career as an Adobe Analytics power user, whether your official role is that of an admin, a data analyst, or whatever else your business card says.
+I am going to show you how gaining a seat at the table will help your company and your career as an [!DNL Adobe] [!DNL Analytics] power user, whether your official role is that of an admin, a data analyst, or whatever else your business card says.

 ## Why you need to be at the table